 Conditions Regenerative Medicine Can Treat

-Platelet-rich plasma (PRP) therapy and BMAC therapy can be used to treat a wide range of acute and chronic injuries and musculoskeletal disorders.
+Platelet-rich plasma (PRP) therapy and BMAC therapy may be used to manage a wide range of acute and chronic injuries and musculoskeletal disorders.
 These conditions include:

 - Acute ligament, tendon, and muscle tears;